ietf/terminology/README.md

 | Balkanization                         | Bifurcation, segmentation                         |

 This list is obviously not comprehensive.
-In general, authors and reviewers should be alert about uses of terminology that implies semantics based on:
+In general, authors and reviewers of IETF documents should be alert about metaphors and other terms with explicit or implicit semantics that are based on:

 * Gender
 * Age